Search

 Avocado Dressing Variations and Tips

-• Avocados: It is tricky to have and use a perfectly ripe avocado.
-If you buy avocados that you want to delay the ripening process, you can pop them in the fridge to halt the process.
+Avocados: It is tricky to have and use a perfectly ripe avocado.
+If you buy avocados that you want to delay the ripening process, you can pop them in the fridge to halt the ripening process.
 If you want to speed up the ripening process, place your avocados in a paper bag with an apple.

-• Creaminess: If you like an even creamer base, add ¼ cup of mayonnaise, creme frâiche, sour cream, yogurt, or any non-dairy plant-based yogurt to this dressing.
+Creaminess: If you like an even creamer base, add ¼ cup of mayonnaise, buttermilk, Crème Fraîche, sour cream, greek yogurt, or any non-dairy plant-based yogurt to this dressing.

 How to Store